asyncapi/website/pages/docs/concepts/asyncapi document/resuable-parts.md

 C -->|defines| D
 ```

-In the example below, you reference the component from the message-schema.yaml.
+In the code below, you reference the component from another local document, such as message-schema.yaml.

 ```yaml
 components: